Here is the land (arms open wide)

 Country then, is an all-encompassing term which covers the landscape as a whole; the land, seas, waters, air, plants, animals, rocks, hills, as well as the stories and special sites which exist within these features.
 Aboriginal people have a custodial relationship which involves responsibilities to look after Country, ensuring that it is protected physically, but also sustained spiritually, through cultural songs, practices, and stories.

-For Aboriginal people then, when we acknowledge Country, we are acknowledging the deep history and connection of people to place.
+For Aboriginal people, when we acknowledge Country, we are acknowledging the deep history and connection of people to place.
 It demonstrates respect for Aboriginal culture and can function as a starting point in engaging in truth-telling with our children, about an Australian history that begins with Aboriginal people and Country.

 A symbol of respect and a sense of pride